solubis/typepad/README.md

 If it encounters problems downloading or uploading files they will be saved in `blog.json` log file.

 You can run `node typepad.js` again - it will download and upload only problem files.

+## Known issues
+Due to `issue` in flickr-with-uploads you will not see error message returned from Flicker (pull-request waiting)